J-O-H-N-P-A-U-L/guzzolene/pages/atari-lynx/index.md

 So without further (or more) ado, I give you the method I have put together for setting up your development environment for Atari Lynx development on Mac OSX.

-Visual Studio Code with C++ compiler:
+<h2>Visual Studio Code with C++ compiler:</h2>
-I have opted to use Visual Studio Code with C++ complier for my Atari Lynx IDE.
-You are welcome to use whatever you want, even a text editor will do the trick (personally, I don’t mind a nice IDE) C/C++ support for Visual Studio Code is provided today as a preview of Microsofts ambition to enable cross-platform C and C++ development using VS Code on Windows, Linux, and Mac.
+I have opted to use Visual Studio Code with C++ compiler for my Atari Lynx IDE.
+You are welcome to use whatever you want, even a text editor will do the trick (personally, I don’t mind a nice IDE) C/C++ support for Visual Studio Code is provided today as a preview of Microsoft's ambition to enable cross-platform C and C++ development using VS Code on Windows, Linux, and Mac.

-Should you wish to use the same, this article will be enough too get you going: https://code.visualstudio.com/docs/languages/cpp
+Should you wish to use the same, this article ought to be be enough too get you going: https://code.visualstudio.com/docs/languages/cpp

 <h2>CC65</h2>